mitekk/React-Native-Auth/README.md

 # React Native auth flow

-This project was created as part of explore and implement of new javascript libraries/framework that I yet had the opportunity to work with.
+This project was created as part of explore and implement of new javascript libraries/framework that I yet had the opportunity to develop with.
 It is native application of authentication screens with restore password and account verification flows, which are partly web and email pages.
-With [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html) auth security best practices were taken into consideration.

 <br />